2024-03-25 23:59:54

 “You can’t have sitting legislators looking over their shoulder every time we vote on something,” House Majority Leader Mike Lefor, R-Dickinson, said last week during a Legislative Procedure and Arrangements Committee meeting.

 The Legislature is subject to oversight from the North Dakota Ethics Commission — established in 2018 through an amendment to the state constitution — on matters of transparency, corruption, lobbying and elections.
-The commission’s duties include adopting ethics-related rules, investigating complaints into potential violations, issuing advisory opinions and educating the public about government ethics.
+The commission’s duties include adopting ethics-related rules, investigating complaints into potential violations, issuing advisory opinions and educating the public regarding government ethics.

 The commission last year referred Rep. Jason Dockter, a Bismarck Republican, for prosecution for allegedly voting on legislation he had a financial interest in.
 The case is tied to a Bismarck building partially owned by Dockter and leased to the Attorney General’s Office.
 Dockter has pleaded not guilty to the misdemeanor charge.
 His attorney has previously declined interview requests.